danielmonyak/masif/README_monyak.md

 - 01-pdb_extract_and_triangulate.py - Extract helices, protonate and charge PDB<br>
 - 01b-helix_extract_and_triangulate.py - Not used in MaSIF-Ligand (preprocessing step for MaSIF-Site)<br>
 - 04-masif_precompute.py - Computes features, angular coordinates of all vertices of all patches, protein coordinates in 3-d space<br>
-- 04b-make_ligand_tfrecords.py - Compiles data of all proteins in TFRecordDataset objects - Not necessary for TF2 w
+- 04b-make_ligand_tfrecords.py - Compiles data of all proteins in TFRecordDataset objects - NOT necessary for TF2<br>

+**source/masif_modules**: TF1 models and useful functions - NOT necessary for TF2<br>
+**source/masif_ligand**: Scripts for training and predicting with the TF1 model<br>

+**source/tf2**: MOST IMPORTANT - Scripts, work, and saved models for TF2 models

 ### Data Preparation